chr0nikler/MachineLearningWrkshp/README.md

-The python notebook in this repo is for a talk I gave about machine learning on 30 April, 2015 at UCLA for ACM'S AI club.
-It was an introduction to machine learning with scikit-learn.
+The python notebooks in this repo are for the workshops I held on machine learning during Fall Quarter 2016 at  UCLA for ACM'S AI club.
+It is an introduction to machine learning with scikit-learn and python.
+Currently, workshop one is up, which was help on October 12, 2015.

 In order to run the ipython notebook, just follow the steps below